 Formal Nights on the Ship

-You may be surprised; but many Alaska Cruise line’s still have formal nights, so I would suggest for a nighttime outfit some formal wear.
+You may be surprised; but many Alaska Cruise line still has formal nights, so I would suggest for a nighttime outfit some formal wear.
 Men bring a sport coat with a formal shirt and dressy pants.
 Women typically bring nice dresses and gorgeous comfortable shoes.
 On nights that you are not formal, men wear a business casual outfit, like nice pants or shorts, dressy jeans, and a collard shirt.
 Women wear dress pants or shorts or a nice dress.

 I would say that Alaskan cruises are a bit more casual overall, but they do have evening chic clothing or formal attire at night for people to dress up.
 As for me and my husband, we brought at least 6 pairs of heels and fancy shoes, nice jewelry, a bit more formal outfits, as we like to dress up when we dine in fancy places.
 I even brought a few lightweight pashmina shawls for my shoulders, as it can be a bit cool at night on the ship.